The Tutoring Center

 We’ll use the Writing Center as an example to answer this question.
-The writing tutors are trained to help students become better writers.
-Tutors will help students with proofreading and editing strategies, but students must proofread and edit their own papers.
+Tutors will help students with proofreading and editing strategies, but students are ultimately responsible for their own papers.
 Students can come in for help at any point during the writing process: brainstorming, organizing, overcoming writer’s block, revising and/or formatting.
-The tutor will ask the student non-directive questions and engage in conversation about the paper.
-Tutors will help with grammar as it appears in the context of the paper; so, if the tutor notices, for example, that the student has used “you” as a pronoun, the tutors will talk about the effect of that pronoun choice in a formal paper.
+The tutor will ask the student questions and engage in conversation about the paper.
+Tutors will help with grammar; so, if the tutor notices, for example, that the student has used “you” as a pronoun, the tutors will talk about the effect of that pronoun choice in a formal paper.
 This philosophy of engaging the student in a conversation about the content is consistent in the math and science tutoring centers, as well.

 How are the peer tutors selected and trained?

 The peer tutors are students who have excelled in the subject(s) for which they tutor.
 Most often, an instructor makes a recommendation to one of the Tutoring Coordinators for the Math, Writing, and Science Centers.
 Some students who did exceptionally well in a class and have a desire to help other students will take the initiative to come in and ask if they could be considered for a tutoring position.
-Finally, the Tutoring Coordinators hire some freshmen who demonstrated superior strength in math or writing during their high school years.
+Finally, the Tutoring Coordinators hire some first-year students who have demonstrated superior strength during their high school years.

-The tutors receive extensive training both in the content area for which they tutor and in the fundamentals of tutoring.
+The tutors receive extensive training both in the content area for which they tutor and in building community.
 While much of the training is managed by the Tutoring Coordinators, many of the veteran tutors are also engaged in facilitating training.